 - to comply with legal obligations and regulatory compliance;

-The course is marketed and defined as suitable for adults looking to improve their mental wellbeing.
+The course is marketed and defined as suitable for adults looking to improve their mental health.
 We do not knowingly collect data relating to minors.
 If we become aware of a minor registering on the course, they are informed and their account is closed with related data erased.

 We use strictly essential secure 'session' cookies to enable the identification of users so that they can login and use the course securely.
 A session cookie expires when you close your browser.
 The cookies do not contain any personally identifiable data.